zcash/zips/draft-issuance.md

 # Appendix: Simulation

-The [ZSF simulator](https://github.com/eigerco/zsf-simulator) allows us to simulate the effects of this ZIP on the ZSF balance and the block subsidy, as well as generate plots like the one above.
-It's output:
+The [ZSF simulator](https://github.com/eigerco/zsf-simulator) allows us to simulate the effects of this ZIP on the ZSF balance and the block subsidy, as well as generate plots like the ones above.
+Its output:

 ```
 Last block is 47917869 in ~113.88 years